ICHydro/Riverlabs/docs/user-manual/troubleshooting/common-issues.md

 Error: "This LowPower library only works on AVR processors"

 Solution:
-- Board must be: Arduino Pro or Pro Mini
+- Board must be: MiniCore → ATmega328
-- Processor must be: ATmega328P (3.3V, 8MHz)
+- Clock must be: External 8 MHz
 - NOT: Arduino Uno, Mega, or other non-AVR boards
 ```